MONDAY morning, 5.15 and the alarm clangs into life. It’s that second or two when you think, “What day is it?” and even, “Where am I?”

 Why not free after six or seven?

-By the way, I managed to get away with the weigh-in, mainly by running, biking and swimming, and going to bed early, because if you do that there is no temptation to put your hand in the fridge or the biscuit barrel.
+By the way, I managed to get away with the weigh-in, mainly by running, biking and swimming, and going to bed early, because if you do that there is no temptation to put your hand in the fridge or

 Aren’t there some great colours on the leaves this autumn ?